good-loop/doc/pages/policy/privacy-policy.md

 	*   the content of any messages that you send via the App or website; and
 	*   your cv if applying for a position with us.

-*   When viewing our advertisements we may collect the following information:
+*   When viewing our adverts we may collect the following information:
 	*   the type of device you are using and the way in which it is configured;
 	*   your internet protocol (IP) address;
 	*   your approximate location (via IP address, which usually gives information on which country and city you are in);
-	*   your activity when viewing our advertisements or using our website, including events you sign up for, purchases you make and promotions you are interested in; and
+	*   your activity when viewing our adverts or using our website, including events you sign up for, purchases you make and promotions you are interested in; and
 	*   statistical data to identify trends.

-## 2.  **USES MADE OF THE INFORMATION**
+## 2. Uses Made Of The Information

 *   We are committed to protecting your privacy, and will only use your personal information in accordance with applicable data protection legislation, including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.